torchbox/wagtailquickcreate/README.md

 WAGTAIL_QUICK_CREATE_REPLACE_SUMMARY_PANEL = False
 ```

-If you would like to offer image and document links, this can also be done by specifying the following in your settings:
+If you would like to offer image and or document links, this can also be done by specifying the following in your settings:

 ```
 WAGTAIL_QUICK_CREATE_DOCUMENTS = True